Follow TV Tropes

 • Wynonna Earp: Dominique Provost-Chalkley is queer and non-binary and their character Waverly Earp is bi.
 Likewise, Katherine Barrell has stated she likes both men and women while her character Nicole Haught is a lesbian.

-• The Secret Diaries Of Miss Anne Lister: Maxine Peake, who's bisexual, plays lesbian Anne.
+• The Secret Diaries of Miss Anne Lister: Maxine Peake, who's bisexual, plays lesbian Anne.

 • Law & Order: SVU:

 • Actress Luvia Petersen is openly bisexual and has played queer women pretty often.
 Dax/Cowboy on The L Word was a butch lesbian mechanic and drag king.
-Jasmine Garza on Continuum is a bisexual like Petersen.
+Jasmine Garza on Continuum is bisexual like Petersen.
 Her characters Val McGrath-Dufresne (Ghost Wars), Meg Harris (The Murders), and Mrs. Johanssen (The Babysitters Club 2020) were all lesbians.
 Brooke on Riverdale was indicated as being bisexual too.

 • True Blood: